-Per discussions with EPA and SCDHEC, SRS adds emerging contaminants to analyte lists when historical or process knowledge indicates that a contaminant could now be of concern.
+As a result of discussions with EPA and SCDHEC, SRS adds emerging contaminants to analyte lists when historical or process knowledge indicates that a contaminant could now be of concern.
 Emerging contaminants are chemicals that have been detected in drinking water supplies, but their risk to human health and the environment is not fully understood.
 1,4-Dioxane is one of the emerging contaminants that SRS monitors regularly in conjunction with VOC plumes.
+During 2019, SRS began assessing the past and present use of per- and polyfluoroalkyl substances (PFAS) at the Site.
+PFAS are a category of manmade chemicals, another family of emerging contaminants of concern.
+Initial groundwater sampling will begin in 2020, along with continued assessments of past use.
+The EPA, SCDHEC, and the Interstate Technology Regulatory Council webpages have current information on the state of knowledge and regulatory status of PFAS.